48-V Price comparison and Q&A

 Q: Doesn't 48V use more fuel?

 A: Not only does it not use more, it uses less.
 Independent tests has proved that the efficiency and reduction in losses in the system typically means that an engine will use 1,4L less diesel charging a 200a/h 48V battery than it would charging an equivalent 12V battery (800a/h @ 12V).
+This result of our research amazed us too!

 Q: Winching?